Psychiatrists in Milford, OH

 Welcome to my practice!
 I am a board-certified Psychiatric-Mental Health Nurse Practitioner (PMHNP-BC) with over 15 years of experience in inpatient, outpatient, and community behavioral healthcare settings.
 I specialize in Anxiety, Depression, PTSD, ADHD, Bipolar, etc, providing comprehensive psychiatric evaluations, individualized treatment plans, and medication management.
 My scope of practice includes individuals 13 years of age and older.
 I am licensed in Ohio and Kentucky.

-Taking the first step in focusing on your mental wellness is huge - and can be a little overwhelming.
-Congratulations for making yourself a priority!
-My work focuses on the treatment and medication management of mental health disorders including depression, anxiety, ADHD, PTSD, and bipolar.
-I have special interest in trauma, mindful-based therapy, and nutrition for mental health.
-I have a strong belief in creating an environment for decreasing mental health stigma, empowering individuals to achieve mental wellness, and lead fulfilling lives!
+Taking the first step in focusing on your mental wellness is huge—and can be a little overwhelming.
+Congratulations on making yourself a priority!
+My work focuses on the treatment and medication management of mental health disorders, including depression, anxiety, and bipolar disorder.
+I have a special interest in addiction and trauma, mindfulness-based therapy, and nutrition as it relates to mental health.
+I have a strong belief in creating an environment for decreasing mental health stigma, empowering individuals to achieve mental wellness, and leading fulfilling lives!

-Taking the first step in focusing on your mental wellness is huge - and can be a little overwhelming.
-Congratulations for making yourself a priority!
-My work focuses on the treatment and medication management of mental health disorders including depression, anxiety, ADHD, PTSD, and bipolar.
-I have special interest in trauma, mindful-based therapy, and nutrition for mental health.
-I have a strong belief in creating an environment for decreasing mental health stigma, empowering individuals to achieve mental wellness, and lead fulfilling lives!
+Taking the first step in focusing on your mental wellness is huge—and can be a little overwhelming.
+Congratulations on making yourself a priority!
+My work focuses on the treatment and medication management of mental health disorders, including depression, anxiety, and bipolar disorder.
+I have a special interest in addiction and trauma, mindfulness-based therapy, and nutrition as it relates to mental health.
+I have a strong belief in creating an environment for decreasing mental health stigma, empowering individuals to achieve mental wellness, and leading fulfilling lives!

 More Psychiatrists Nearby